 Her constructions evolved into her installation works in the late 1970s which delivered social and political messages, influenced by her discovery of African and Haitian art.
 She learned about the ways Haitian people conveyed their beliefs in Vodun and magic into their art.
 She began to replace European symbols with African ones and included personal mementos because they were charged with previous life.

+Her work can be seen in “Soul of a Nation: Art in the Age of Black Power 1963-1983 at The Broad in Los Angeles.
 Her work is in the permanent collections of more than 60 international museums, including MoMA in New York, Los Angeles’ MOCA, and LACMA.